 - When ready to bake, preheat the oven to 375F degrees.
 Scoop your dough into 12 dough balls onto a lined baking sheet.
 For a more bakery style look, press 4-5 chocolate chunks into the top of the cookie before baking.

 - Bake for 10-13 minutes depending on the size.
 You'll want the outsides set and the middle still a little bit underdone.
+Trust me, don't overbake these!
 Let them cool on the baking sheet for 5-10 minutes.
 Sprinkle with flakey sea salt.

 - Cool the cookies on a cooling rack & ENJOY!